-Child custody is the most emotional and contentious part of a divorce.
-At the Law Offices of Ellen L. Lee in Rockville, we strive to work out custody arrangements that serve the best interests of the children while accommodating the parents’ wishes.
+Child custody is often the most emotional and contentious part of a divorce.
+At the Law Offices of Ellen L. Lee in Rockville, we strive to work out custody arrangements that serve the best interests of your children while accommodating your parental wishes.

-Rockville parents’ child custody agreements must provide for both the physical and legal custody of their children.
-The parent who has physical custody provides a home for the child and makes the day-to-day decisions on the child’s behalf.
-Legal custody, on the other hand, refers to the right to make the big decisions, such as those dealing with education, religion and medical care.
+Maryland child custody agreements must provide for both the physical and legal custody of children.
+The parent with physical custody provides a home for the child and makes the day-to-day decisions on the child’s behalf.
+On the other hand, legal custody refers to the right to make the big life decisions concerning the child, such as those dealing with education, religion, and medical care.

-- Joint custody — Joint child custody can be arranged in a number of ways.
-Parents may share legal custody, while one parent has physical custody.
-Or they might share legal physical custody equally or nearly equally.
-Or, with the help of a family law attorney, that might fashion a combination child custody arrangement that includes elements of joint legal and shared physical custody may also be arranged to suit individual needs.
+- Joint custody.
+Joint child custody can be arranged in a number of ways.
+Parents may share legal custody while one parent has physical custody.
+Or they might share legal and physical custody equally or nearly equally.
+A combination that includes elements of joint and shared legal and shared physical custody may also be arranged to suit individual needs.
 Our family law attorney can devise customized arrangements that will accommodate what is best for your family.